Stripe Webhook

 case 'customer.subscription.updated':

-return await handleSubscriptionUpdated(
+response = await handleSubscriptionUpdated(

-event.data.object as Stripe.Subscription
+event.data.object as Stripe.Subscription,

 );